gathik-jindal/MooreMachine/README.md

 ## Usage

-The inputs to the Moore Machine can be from files that have the extension .txt, .csv, or .xslx.
+The inputs to the Moore Machine can be from files that have the extension .txt, .csv, or .xlsx.

 Feature: Each of the specified file types can have a header line which can contain anything, the program will automatically skip it / ignore it.